South Korea’s beloved ‘grandfather’ Lee Soon-jae dies at 91 after lifetime on stage and screen

 He continued acting into his 80s, remaining active until late 2024 and becoming the oldest recipient to win the top prize at the KBS Drama Awards that year.

 In King Lear, he commanded the stage for nearly 200 minutes, mastering its vast and demanding monologues.
-In 2023, he made his directorial debut with Chekhov’s The Seagull, bringing younger actors with him onto the stage.
+In 2023, he made his directorial debut with Russian dramatist Anton Chekhov’s The Seagull (1896), bringing younger actors with him onto the stage.

-Lee’s health faltered during performances of Waiting for Waiting for Godot, a Korean production of Dave Hanson’s theatrical adaptation of Samuel Beckett’s original in October 2024, and he withdrew on medical advice calling for several months of rest.
-That same fall, his appearance in KBS’ Dog Knows Everything earned him the distinction of becoming the oldest recipient of the network’s top acting award.
+He withdrew upon medical advice calling for several months of rest.
+That same autumn, his appearance in KBS series Dog Knows Everything earned him the distinction of becoming the oldest recipient of the network’s top acting award.

-At the 60th Baeksang Arts Awards in 2024, he remarked, “Even if you’re bedridden with aches and chills, when someone says ‘Ready, go,’ you must rise — that is an actor’s life force.
+At the 60th Baeksang Arts Awards in 2024, he said: “Even if you’re bedridden with aches and chills, when someone says, ‘Ready, go’, you must rise – that is an actor’s life force.
 Acting can be done well, but it can never be perfected.”

-His conviction fuelled decades of teaching; until recently, he served as a professor of acting at Gachon University.
+His conviction fuelled decades of teaching.
+Until recently, he served as a professor of acting at Gachon University in Seongnam.

 Lee is survived by his wife and two children.
 KBS will set up a public memorial altar at its headquarters for mourners to pay their respects.
 THE KOREA HERALD/ASIA NEWS NETWORK